iip-ecosphere/platform/platform/documentation/PREREQUISITES.md

   * For pushing (after a git commit/push), an additional command is needed, e.g. ``git lfs push origin main --all``.
 If it hangs, restart the command.
   * Receiving files requires ``git lfs pull``.

+## Git Longpaths (Windows)

+On Windows, dependent on your version of git, it might be necessary to enable `longpaths` using

+`git config --system core.longpaths true`

 ## Git Authentication

 Git does not allow for username/password commits anymore.
 Please create an auth token and use that as password.